opendi-org/containerized-authoring-demo/readme.md

 - *Option "sqlite"*: API will use a SQLite database, stored as a file called $DB_NAME.db in the database volume "db-data".
 - *Option "mysql"*: API will use a MySQL database server, running on service "db", using database configuration values given below.

+`API_IMAGE_VERSION`: Determines what Image version to pull from Docker Hub for the API service.
+See the [iamkeldev/opendi-example-api-go](https://hub.docker.com/repository/docker/iamkeldev/opendi-example-api-go/tags) Docker Hub repo for valid version tags to use.
+- *Option "`<semantic version tag>`"*: API Image will use this version tag.
+Recommend using the version included in `SAMPLE.env`, as it should be most stable.
+- *Option "latest"*: Always pull the latest version of this Image. *Use this option with caution!*

+`CDD_TOOL_IMAGE_VERSION`: Determines what Image version to pull from Docker Hub for the CDD Tool service.
+See the [iamkeldev/opendi-cdd-authoring-tool](https://hub.docker.com/repository/docker/iamkeldev/opendi-cdd-authoring-tool/tags) Docker Hub repo for valid version tags to use.
+- *Option "`<semantic version tag>`"*: CDD Tool Image will use this version tag.
+Recommend using the version included in `SAMPLE.env`, as it should be most stable.
+- *Option "latest"*: Always pull the latest version of this Image. *Use this option with caution!*

 `DB_HOST`: *MySQL only.* The host base URL for the database.
 Used by the API to access the database.
 Defaults to "db", as this URL will be resolved by the nginx server to address the database so long as it remains within the Docker Compose project's network.
 This value is "127.0.0.1" in the "dsn" value in [this GORM example](https://gorm.io/docs/connecting_to_the_database.html#MySQL).